 May and Henry were eventually divorced in 1945.
 Their son married twice and had five children, including twin daughters who are pictured with May in the photograph above on the day of the christening in 1952.
 May died a few years later on the 19 March 1958 in the Gartloch Mental Hospital.

-Francis Minghella was the correct name of the defendant recorded by the Court of Session as Francis Minchella.
-Francis was cited as a defendant in addition to David Stevenson, the manufacturer of the ginger beer, a month after the case was first heard.
+Francis Minghella was the correct name of the defender recorded by the Court of Session as Francis Minchella.
+Francis was cited as a defender in addition to David Stevenson, the manufacturer of the ginger beer, a month after the case was first heard.

 Francesco Minghella was born on the 2nd December 1890 to Italian parents and lived in Wellmeadow Street in Paisley.
 His father worked for many years as a confectioner in Dunoon.
 Shortly before the incident of the snail in the bottle, Francis returned to Paisley and took on the Wellmeadow cafe.

 The Wellmeadow café occupied the lower part of a tenement building, probably built at the end of the 18th century, on the corner of Wellmeadow Street and Lady Lane.
 In 1928 this was a busy part of Paisley, with trams running past and other shops alongside.